kevindelord/kevindelord.github.io/_posts/2016-05-27-address-sanitizer.md

 ## Integration

 The Address Sanitizer is a very good tool to find memory management issues.

-But it has its inconveniences: the code needs to be rebuilts and it slows down the app a bit (2x-5x CPU and 2x-3x memory).
+But it has its inconveniences:

+- the code needs to be rebuilts.
+- it slows down the app a bit (2x-5x CPU and 2x-3x memory).
-Plus, to find errors you need to execute the code, thus only at runtime the memory corruption will be caught.
+- to find errors you need to execute the code, thus only at runtime the memory corruption will be caught.

 This tool only work on DEBUG and will never reach the customers/beta testers through an archived/RELEASE version.